maekitalo/tntnet/doc/man/ecpp.7.markdown

     MyClass sessionState;
     </%session>

-Specify a persistent databaseconnection, which is initialized, when first needed and hold for the lifetime of the current thread.
+Specify a persistent database connection, which is initialized, when first needed and hold for the lifetime of the current thread.
 This variable may be used in other components:

     <%thread scope="shared">
     tntdb::Connection conn(dburl);